cncd/cncd/content/spec/ir.md

 _This section is non-normative._

-This section shows how frontends can make use of the various features of this specification.
+This section provides samples of the intermediate representation to highlight various features of this specification.

 ## Example Pipeline